 Board Review Course Pass Rates Are Bogus.
-Here is Why.
+Here’s Why.

 I recently returned from a medical education conference and spoke to many residents and attendings who were preparing to take their certification or board exam.
 One question I was repeatedly asked was: “What is your pass rate?”
 This seems like a reasonable question, right?